Scientist's gas fears over Fylde fracking

 But shale gas exploration company Cuadrilla said Mr Grayson’s theory was wrong and there were only trace levels of H2S gas in the natural gas in the Bowland shale they were targeting.

-Mr Grayson, a geologist for more than 30 years who has worked in Afghanistan and Mongolia, said the stink bomb gas is found in Bowland Hodder shale rocks in the east of Lancashire and off the Fylde coast where gas is recovered from the Irish Sea.
+Mr Grayson, a member of the Petroleum Exploration Society of Great Britain and a geologist for more than 30 years who has worked in Afghanistan and Mongolia, said the stink bomb gas is found in Bowland Hodder shale rocks in the east of Lancashire and off the Fylde coast where gas is recovered from the Irish Sea.

 He said sulphur springs were once common across the county for that reason and that it was a high probability that H2S would be found in pockets throughout the shale in Lancashire.